PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

-By default, Mbed Linux OS attempts to obtain an IPv4 address for the `usb0` interface on WaRP7 or the `eth1` interface on Raspberry Pi 3 using DHCP and falls back to assigning a link-local IPv4 address if a DHCP server can't be found.
+By default, Mbed Linux OS attempts to obtain an IPv4 address for the `usb0` interface on WaRP7 or the `eth1` interface on Raspberry Pi 3 using DHCP and falls back to assigning a link-local IPv4 address when DHCP timeout occurs.

 IPv6 is always present with a link local address on both WaRP7 and Raspberry Pi 3 devices.